 Isabel continued her art education in the way recommended to students in this period - she copied paintings owned by her father, which were themselves copies of originals by van Dyck and Kneller.

 Source: Memorabilia p57.

-Isabelís father, Joshua Lace the younger, died aged 47 on 28 February 1851.
-The house at 2 Canning Street was sold; so were all its contents including the library.
+Isabelís father, Joshua Lace the younger, died aged 47 on 28 February 1851.† The house at 2 Canning Street was sold; so were all its contents including the pictures and the library.

 1851 to ?